-State Rep. John Shaban has proudly served the 135th General Assembly District communities of Easton, Redding and Weston since November 2010.
-He is a member of the legislature’s Environment Committee, Judiciary Committee and Finance Revenue and Bonding Committee.
+State Rep. John Shaban has proudly served the 135th General Assembly District communities of Easton, Redding and Weston since being elected in 2010 and again in 2012 and 2014.
+He is the Ranking Member (Republican Leader) of the legislature’s Environment Committee, and a member of the Judiciary Committee and the Finance, Revenue and Bonding Committee.

 Before being elected to the Connecticut General Assembly, Shaban served as the chairman of the Redding Water Pollution Control Commission, managing the construction and operation of a $12 million plant as part of the Georgetown Wire Mill Redevelopment, and as vice chairman of the Redding Zoning Commission.
 He is currently a member of the Redding Republican Town Committee.